germ-network/.github/profile/README.md

-We build end-to-end encrypted messaging in Swift, and maintain these libraries:
+We build Germ — an end-to-end encrypted messaging app — using Swift, and maintain these open source libraries:

 ## Top-level protocols